Every professional displayed on Counselling Directory has been independently

 I offer a free 20 minute consultation to better understand your needs and see how we can work together.

-My working hours are Monday to Friday from 8am - 4pm.
-I have limited availability, so please contact me with your preferred days and times or go to https://bit.ly/3AplBYZ.
+My private practice hours are Tuesday from 9am - 3pm.
+I have limited availability, so please contact me with your preferred times.

 I offer online sessions from my cosy "counselling shed" in my garden as well as outdoor walking therapy from various locations in the Frampton Cotterell, Yate, Winterbourne area of north Bristol.
 I do not provide face to face counselling.